Add an Oracle Forms App

 Post Login URL

 Enter or modify the post login URL.
 By default this field is enabled and contains value:

-The Attributes page provides a list of attributes that will be
+The Attributes pane provides a list of attributes that are

 passed into the application as header fields.